-- 11+ posts a month is a magic number — it results in a noticeable increase in traffic for both B2B and B2C businesses.
+- 2-4 posts per week is a magic number — it results in a noticeable increase in traffic for both B2B and B2C businesses.

-- Try blog writing services from professional writers to deliver timely, relevant content to your audience.
-This is on-demand content production without any time investment from you.
+- Try blog writing services from professional writers to get timely, relevant content to your audience without having to spend your time creating content

 Start with Data

 To understand how the frequency of blogging impacts its effectiveness, it’s always a good idea to start with data.
 HubSpot looked at blogging data from over 13,500 companies to try to answer this question.
 The results they provided are pretty straight forward in linking frequency and increased traffic and leads.
 Let’s dig a little deeper.

 When you are creating your content marketing plan, a key element is how often you will publish blogs.
 You may think you can just pick a number randomly and that will be enough.
 Blogging frequency, however, is a bit more complex than that.